Late for the Sky Production Company

 Late for the Sky Production Company is a U.S.-based board game production and manufacturing company based in Cincinnati, Ohio, founded in 1984.
 They manufacture games based on Monopoly.

 History

-Late for the Sky Production Company was started in 1984 by a Miami University of Ohio student started to create a Miami University campus version of Monopoly.
+Late for the Sky Production Company was started in 1984 by a Miami University of Ohio student who started to create a Miami University campus version of Monopoly.
 The company then focused on expanding its products by keeping to college-themed versions.
 Later it expanded its product line to other themes.

 Game line

 The company's major product lines include "-opoly" games for nearly sixty major colleges and universities in the United States, and the "City in a Box" games, localized for major U.S. cities.
 They also have a line of specialty games, and produce custom games for other themes.

 Late For The Sky also manufactures custom "-opoly" games for communities and businesses.
 These games include custom images on the box, board, cards, and money, along with tokens chosen by the customer.